Motassem-MK/subscription-management/README.md

 Thus, the smallest bottleneck has the maximum length of 255 characters.

 #### APIs Credentials
-both `google_api_credentials` and `apple_api_credentials` are nullable to tolerate that certain apps can only have an Android or iOS versions.
+both `google_api_credentials` and `apple_api_credentials` are nullable to tolerate that certain apps can only have an Android or iOS version.

 ### Why not two simple tables?
 - To allow having a different language for each application on the same device.